 POST AWARD PRODUCT SUBSTITUTIONS

 Post award product substitutions are not permitted without prior written approval from the contract lead.
 Proposed substitutions, if allowed, shall be of the same or higher quality and at the same or lower price as the original item.
 Product substitutions are subject to sample approval when the proposed label is unfamiliar.
 Failure of the Vendor to comply with this requirement shall constitute sufficient cause to hold the Vendor in default or for removal from the contract.

+POST AWARD PRODUCT SUBSTITUTIONS, ADDITIONS & REMOVALS

+Post-Award product substitutions are not permitted without prior written approval from the Contract Specialist.
+Proposed substitutions shall be of the same or higher quality and at the same or lower price as the original item.
+Failure of the Vendor to comply with this requirement shall constitute sufficient cause to hold the Vendor in default or for removal from the contract.

+The items included in this IFB are expected to cover the State’s needs for the term of the contract.
+In the case that the State’s needs change over the term of the contract, the State reserves the right to add additional products to the contract that can be supplied by the awarded Vendor.
+The price for these added products will be mutually agreed to by the State and the Vendor but are assumed to be priced at a discount similar to what is being offered on the products listed in the IFB.

 CONTINUOUS IMPROVEMENT

 The State encourages the Vendor to identify opportunities to reduce the total cost the State.
 A continuous improvement effort consisting of various ideas to enhance business efficiencies as performance progresses.